thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ## Final exercise

-As a final exercise, make sure you've written down the following.

-1. A summary each of the three major steps of this learning process.
-1. One or two things that you feel like you can do well.
-1. One area for you to improve upon.
+As a final exercise, please complete a short series of questions by scrolling to the top of this page, clicking the 'Questions' tab, and then writing down your thoughts.